18643751823/ai-novelist/README_en.md

 To maintain the project's healthy development, please ensure:
 - Submitted code is compatible with the [MIT License](LICENSE)
 - Avoid introducing code that is incompatible with the MIT License

+**Note about DCO**: Previously, this project had DCO (Developer Certificate of Origin) requirements, but the checks were not properly removed.
+All DCO checks and requirements have now been completely removed.
+Contributors no longer need to sign off on their commits.

 Thank you for your support!